If you would like to gain a practical understanding of the legal system while in Law School, a judicial externship will give you a front row seat.

 The Court Externship program at McKinney has also arranged externships with many other federal and state judges within and outside Indiana.

-Before registering for a judicial externship, you must complete the law school's Judicial Externship/Internship Application.
-For more information, contact Professor Joel Schumm at email@example.com or 317-278-4733.
+Before registering for a fall judicial externship, you must complete the law school's Judicial Externship/Internship Application (available online in March).
+For more information, contact Professor Joel Schumm at firstname.lastname@example.org or 317-278-4733.